A joint project of JGSGB and JewishGen

 Jersey Holocaust Memorial Plaque

-Plaque at the Tower Road Cemetery to
+Plaque at the Tower Road New Cemetery to

-Guernsey residents murdered in the Holocaust
+Guernsey residents murdered in the Holocaust.

 In addition to the Jewish cemeteries on Jersey, there are several plaques or memorials on the Islands, which commemorate Jewish residents and others murdered by the Nazis during World War II: